learnbyexample/Ruby_Scripting/chapters/User_input.md

 $ # notice how the two lines 1 and 2 are read
 $ # instead of waiting for user input
 $ ./user_input_str.rb <(seq 2)
 Hi there!
-What's your name?
+What is your name?
 And your favorite color is?
 1, I like the 2 color too :)
 ```